 How you will Achieve More with Intellia:

 We are excited to welcome new members to our growing Early Development & Translational Medicine (eDEV & TM) team.
-We are seeking a highly skilled and motivated mass spectrometrist and bioanalytical scientist to join our team.
+We are seeking a highly skilled and motivated mass spectrometrist and bioanalytical Senior Scientist to join our team.
 The primary responsibility for this position will be to develop mass spectrometry-based detection, characterization, and quantitation assays for a range of biological macromolecules to support CRISPR/Cas9 therapeutic development.

 Develop new mass spectrometry-based assays to answer biological, chemical, structural, or process sciences questions for CRISP/Cas9 components